-The office will be open from 12pm on Saturday 15th and then daily after breakfast until 5.30pm.
-If you are arriving outside of these times, please let us know in advance so that we can make arrangements for you.
+The office will be open from 12pm on Saturday 6th and then daily after breakfast until 5.30pm.
+If you have to check-in outside of these times, please let us know in advance so that we can make arrangements for you.

 Please ensure you have your membership book/proof of insurance at registration.
 Books will be updated with the Guest Instructors' stamps as soon as possible.
 Once stamped they can be collected from the Office.

-At 6.30pm on Saturday 15th in the Molloy Building we will hold the orientation meeting.
+At 6.30pm on Saturday 6th in the Molloy Building, we will hold the orientation meeting.
 It is important to attend, as we will provide you with any last-minute information, answer any questions and of course introduce this year’s instructors.

-If you arrive in time, then the first class commences at 3pm on Saturday 15th.
+If you arrive on time, then the first class commences at 3pm on Saturday 6th.
 Don’t worry if you miss the start, just join in when you arrive.